thomasleplus/xsl-transformations/README.md

 `java -jar Saxon-HE-10.0.jar -xsl:transform:.xsl -s:source.xml -o:output.xml`

 Any other XSLT processor supporting XSLT 3.0 should work as well.
+If you want to test them online, you can use [XSLT Fiddle](https://xsltfiddle.liberty-development.net).

 ### KML